Gregory Manchess

-Life
+Career

-He earned a BFA from the Minneapolis College of Art and Design in 1977.
+Gregory Manchess earned a BFA from the Minneapolis College of Art and Design in 1977.
 He spent the next two years as a studio illustrator with Hellman Design Associates which was led by Gary Kelley.

-He lectures frequently at universities and colleges nationwide and gives workshops on painting at the Norman Rockwell Museum in Stockbridge, MA.
-He leads an Illustration Master Class in Amherst, MA.
+He lectures frequently at universities and colleges nationwide and gives workshops on painting at the Norman Rockwell Museum in Stockbridge, Massachusetts.
+He leads an Illustration Master Class in Amherst, Massachusetts.

-Manchess' first graphic novel, Above The Timberline, was published by Saga Press in 2017.
+Manchess' first graphic novel, Above the Timberline, was published by Saga Press in 2017.
 Original artworks from the book were on display at the Norman Rockwell Museum.
 He is represented by Richard Solomon.